joergmlpts/nature-id/README.md

 ### Classification Models

+**The following instructions appear not to work anymore since the models moved from google.com to kaggle.com.
+[Issue #1](https://github.com/joergmlpts/nature-id/issues/1) tracks this issue.**

 The classification models and their labelmap files have to be downloaded from Google and they go into directory `classifiers`.

 The classifiers can be downloaded from these links: